 Challenged Child and Friends was born when occupational therapist Jean Willers began providing services for a young boy who had been critically injured in an automobile accident.
 In 1985, the organization incorporated as a non-profit, offering educational, nursing, and family support services in addition to physical, occupational and speech therapy.
 In 1992 Challenged Child and Friends became a fully inclusive program serving children with disabilities alongside their typically developing peers.

 The program, which was originally housed at Gainesville First Baptist Church, outgrew those facilities as more families of children with disabilities became aware of its services.
-The program moved to Murphy Boulevard where it quickly outgrew that location, resulting in a new state-of-the-art facility being built in 2000 at 2360 Murphy Boulevard.
-The new facility was expanded in 2003.
+The program moved to Murphy Boulevard where it quickly outgrew that location, resulting in a new facility built in 2000 at 2360 Murphy Boulevard.
+The facility was expanded in 2003.

 Randy Owens, the young boy who was the inspiration for Challenged Child and Friends, now serves on our board of directors.